-Conservation is about saving, about preserving the natural world for future generations and the health of our ecosystems.
-But sometimes to save local environments, you have to kill some plants.
+Conservation is about preserving the natural world for future generations and the health of our ecosystems.
+But sometimes, to save local environments, you have to kill some plants.
 Specifically, invasive plants.

 Don’t get me wrong, plants are great.
 We need them for so many things, including carbon capture.
 But invasive species, like these bugs, are horrible for their adopted environments, which may not have have natural predators that can keep their numbers in check.
 Invasive plants can be just as insidious.
 They choke out other plants, and that hurts native animals and insects that rely on the native plant to be their habitat or food source.